BDeMo/homepage/_pages/about.md

 <!-- - Internship in [HoumoAI](https://www.houmoai.com/), researching on topics related to real-world and industrial applications (e.g., efficient AI) here brings me new challendges here. -->
 <!-- - It's the 2nd year (written in 2024) as an intern student in [NUS HPC-Lab](https://ai.comp.nus.edu.sg/), and I enojoy the challenges and interesting topics here (e.g. efficient AI, generative model, parameter generation and etc.). -->
-- It's the 2nd year (written in 2024) as an intern student in [NUS HPC-Lab](https://ai.comp.nus.edu.sg/), and I enojoy the challenges and interesting topics here (e.g. Resource Preserving and Efficiency, AI Safety and Privacy and etc.).
+- It's the 2nd year (written in 2024) as an intern student in [NUS HPC-Lab](https://ai.comp.nus.edu.sg/), and I enojoy the challenges and interesting topics here (e.g. Resource Preserving and Efficiency.).
 <!-- - From Sep.
 2021 to June.
 2024, I completed my master degree at Sichuan University majored in Artificial Intelligence, right where I had completed my 4-year bachelor's degree before, supervised by Prof. [Jiancheng Lv](https://center.dicalab.cn/).
 The majors of my career in Sichuan University are distributed optimization and learning (e.g., decentralized optimization and federated learning). -->
 - From Sep.
 2021 to June.
-2024, I completed my master degree at Sichuan University majored in Artificial Intelligence (AI Safety and Privacy), right where I had completed my 4-year bachelor's degree before, supervised by Prof. Jiancheng Lv.
-The majors of my career in Sichuan University are federated learning (i.e., Low Power Large System and AI Safety and Privacy).
+2024, I completed my master degree at Sichuan University majored in Artificial Intelligence (Data Science), right where I had completed my 4-year bachelor's degree before, supervised by Prof. Jiancheng Lv.
+The majors of my career in Sichuan University are federated learning (i.e., Decentralized Data Analyses and Large System).

 **🎉 Latest News**